We all want a website that looks great and functions well.

-But the problem is knowing how to choose one that works best for you.
-Depending on the website building service that you are using, your options for how to use a template will vary drastically.
+At this point, you may be wondering how to choose a website platform that works best for you.
+Depending on the service you choose, your options for how to use a template will vary drastically.

 For instance, WordPress website templates can be selected from either the WordPress site or uploaded through a third-party provider.
 If you choose to use a template from a third-party developer there are some extra steps you will need to follow, which we’ll cover later.
 Templates can be changed at any time, so you have nothing to worry about if you decide that what you pick now isn’t working for you at a later date.

 Wix, on the other hand, does not have an option to switch templates later.
-So this is something you will want to keep in mind when choosing your website hosting/building service.
+This is something you will want to keep in mind when choosing your website hosting/building service.
 With Wix, you’ll only get one template per website.
 If you’d like to use a different template you’ll have to make a whole new website.
-You’ll also have to use Wix templates only.
+You will also be limited to using proprietary Wix templates.
 There’s no uploading from a third-party site at this time.

-Other website builders, such as Joomla, usually offer users the ability to choose templates from third-party sites or from their own service.
+Other platforms, such as Joomla, usually offer users the ability to choose templates from third-party sites or from their own service.
 Be sure you do plenty of research before you dive in and choose a website building site.

 Selecting the Right Website Template